 You’re Exhausted Because You Were Never Meant to Live Like This

-Every day, millions of people drag themselves out of bed, bodies aching and minds foggy, to face a world that feels like it’s closing in from all sides.
-The alarm clock shrieks, the phone buzzes with notifications, and the to-do list looms ominously in the background.
-We down our coffee, steel our nerves, and dive into the chaos of modern life.
-By evening, we collapse into bed, too tired to think, only to start it all over again.
-This is the cycle: endless, numbing, and deeply unsatisfying.
+Every morning, we wake up tired and grumpy, our bodies achy and our minds foggy, to face a world that feels like it’s closing in from all sides.
+We down our coffee, build up our courage, and jump into the chaos of the modern world.
+The hours blur together as we rush from task to task.
+Traffic jams test our patience, the to-do list becomes longer, the notifications on our phone keep beeping, and somewhere between it all, we forget to breathe.
+In the evening, we collapse into bed, too tired to think, only to do it all over again the next day.
+This is the cycle: endless, numbing, and extremely unfulfilling.

-We are exhausted, not because we’re lazy, undisciplined, or lacking gratitude, but because the world we’ve created was never meant to sustain us.
-The systems, the technologies, and the expectations we’ve surrounded ourselves with are incompatible with the simple truth of our humanity.
+We are exhausted, not because we are lazy, undisciplined, or ungrateful, but because the world we have built was never meant to care for us.
+The systems, technologies, and expectations we have created are fundamentally incompatible with being human.

 The Grind That Never Ends

-Productivity: the sacred idol of our time.
-Work harder.
-Achieve more.
-Never stop.
-What was once a nine-to-five is now a 24/7 grind, where fewer people do more work while the richest among us hoard the spoils.
-Every year, teams shrink under the guise of “no budget,” yet there’s always money for lavish executive bonuses.
-You’re expected to juggle the workload of three people and still act grateful for the opportunity.
+Productivity has become the altar we worship at.
+Work harder, produce more, and don't ever dare slow down.
+What was once a nine-to-five is now a 24/7 grind, where fewer people do more work while the richest among us hoard all the resources.
+Each year, teams shrink due to the “no budget” story, yet there is always money for expensive executive bonuses.
+You are expected to do the work of three people and still be grateful for the opportunity.

-When we give everything we have to our jobs, there’s nothing left for ourselves or the people we care about.
+When we dedicate everything to our job, there is nothing left for our own life, or for the people we care about.
 Exhaustion has become normalized, even celebrated.
-The culture of overwork glorifies draining every ounce of energy in service to a machine that doesn’t even know you exist.
-Meanwhile, mainstream media blames social media, accusing it of making us self-centered and selfish.
-Like everything else, it avoids addressing the real issue and exposing the machine it serves: we’re in survival mode.
+The culture of overwork glorifies the people who drain every ounce of their energy in service to the system.
+Meanwhile, mass media blames the rise of social media and accuses it of making us self-centered and selfish.
+Like everything else, it avoids addressing the real issue and exposing the machine it serves: we are in survival mode.
 How can we pour into someone else’s cup when ours is completely empty?
+We can't even afford to be social anymore.

 This isn’t just capitalism at work; it’s a collective delusion.
 Even our free time has been colonized.
 Hobbies are side hustles.
 Rest is rebranded as productivity hacks.
-You’re not relaxing; you’re “boosting performance.”
+You are not relaxing; you are “boosting performance.”
 The truth is, the system isn’t broken.
-It’s doing exactly what it was built to do: extract until there’s nothing left.
+It’s doing exactly what it was built to do: to extract value from you until there is nothing left.

-This culture of relentless productivity doesn’t just sap our mental and emotional energy, it takes a physical toll as well.
+This culture of relentless productivity doesn’t just affect our mental and emotional health, it takes a physical toll as well.
 Our bodies, ancient machines wired for a different pace of life, are forced to adapt to the inhumane.

 When Your Body Becomes Collateral Damage

-Humans weren’t designed to sit under flickering fluorescent lights for eight hours a day, staring at screens.
-We also weren’t meant to function on caffeine and cortisol, sleep six hours a night, and do it all over again the next day.
-But here we are, pretending this is normal.
+Humans were not created to sit in offices for hours on end with fluorescent lights shining on them while they work.
+We were not made to work on caffeine and cortisol, getting six hours of sleep and do it all over again the next day.
+But here we are, doing it and trying to act like it’s normal.

-Our bodies are ancient machines, wired for sunlight, movement, and rest.
-Instead, we’re cramming them into a world that treats balance as a weakness.
+Our bodies are ancient machines connected to the natural world, meant to rise with the sun, move freely, and sleep deeply.
+Instead, we are forcing them into a world that has no place for balance.
 Chronic fatigue?
 Insomnia?
 Digestive issues?
 Restlessness you can’t name?
-You’re experiencing what happens when humanity is forced to conform to the inhumane.
+You are experiencing what happens when human beings are pushed to conform to the inhumane.

 Modern life doesn’t just ignore your body’s needs; it actively works against them.
-You are exhausted and unhappy because the system wasn’t designed to see you flourish.
-The solutions we’re offered?
-Pills, apps, diets, band-aids for bullet wounds meant to keep you going.
+You are exhausted and unhappy because the system was not created to help you grow.
+The solutions we are offered?
+Pills, apps, diets, band-aids on bullet wounds meant to keep you going.

 The Blame Game

-If you’re exhausted, the system will tell you it’s your fault.
-You’re not managing your time well enough.
-You’re not taking care of yourself properly.
-You’re not hustling hard enough to build your dream life, meditating consistently enough, or optimizing efficiently enough.
+If you are exhausted, the system will tell you it’s your fault.
+You are not managing your time well enough.
+You're not taking care of yourself properly.
+You’re not hustling hard enough to build your dream life, meditating consistently enough, or optimizing your efficiency enough.

-By making you think the problem is you, the system escapes scrutiny.
-Your exhaustion isn’t caused by the relentless demands of work or the unceasing noise of modern life.
-No, it’s because you’re not trying hard enough, or so you are told.
-And we believe it because it’s easier to blame ourselves than to confront the immovable reality of a world designed to exploit us.
+By making you think the problem is you, the system remains unchallenged.
+Your exhaustion isn’t caused by the never-ending demands and chaos of modern life.
+No, it’s because you are not trying hard enough, or so you are told.
+And we believe it because it’s easier to blame ourselves than to confront the fact that this world is designed to exploit us.
 A world that grinds us down and then blames us for breaking.

-The system thrives on this narrative because it keeps you chasing an unattainable ideal.
-Exhaustion becomes a sign that you’re doing enough to deserve your place in the world.
-But the truth is, no amount of effort will ever satisfy a machine built to demand infinite growth.
-You’re not supposed to win.
-You’re supposed to keep running.
+The system thrives on this narrative because it keeps you chasing an unattainable ideal for the rest of your life.
+Exhaustion becomes a sign that you are doing enough to earn your place in the world.
+But the truth is, no amount of effort will ever satisfy a machine that has been designed for endless growth.
+You are not supposed to win.
+You are supposed to keep running.

 What We’ve Lost